Log Competition 2022

 All those who have submitted logs over the years are to be congratulated on their diligence and contribution to the life of the Club.

 It is some time since the late Commander Sir Robin Gillett expounded principles for submission.
-It is probably helpful if I interpret his principles in the light of changing technology.
+It is probably helpful if I follow Past Admiral Sir Clive Martin and interpret his principles in the light of current technology.
 What is given below will be subject to amendment from time to time, after due notice!

 Sir Robin’s guiding principle was that a log submitted for the competition should be in a form which enables someone following a similar voyage, to benefit from knowledge and first hand experience of eccentricities of local winds, tides, weather, also tips for anchoring and availability of rescue and medical facilities.
 Information about bars (both types), restaurants and other life enhancement resources is particularly useful.